devinstincts/flights-search/README.md

 - server

 ## Installing
 Run the below command to install the node_modules `npm run install:all`.
-This would run the required modules for the root, client, and server.
+This would install the required modules for the root, client, and server.

 ## Running the application
 Once the `node_modules` installed, use the below commands to run the application.